The next time you have a craving for a caramel macchiato at your local Starbucks, keep your phone in your pocket.

 Use these common sense practices to address public Wi-Fi security risks:

-- Invest in a VPN.
+Invest in a VPN.
 Virtual private networks encrypt data and are portable.
 Business travelers have used these for decades, but you can purchase one for personal use, too.
+A password manager isn’t a bad idea, either.

 You might also consider running a people search on yourself, as it may reveal personal information floating around the web that you’d forgotten about.